aws-samples/mlops-pipeline-prestodb/blog_post.md

 -   [Batch Transform
     Pipeline](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/1_batch_transform_pipeline.ipynb):
     In this step, we create a batch transform pipeline.
-Here, we launch the batch transform pipeline that reads data from the PrestoDB instance and runs batch inference on the registered ML model that we [`Approve`](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry-approve.html)
+Here, we launch the batch preprocess data step that reads data from the PrestoDB instance and runs batch inference on the registered ML model that we [`Approve`](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry-approve.html)
     as a part of this pipeline.
 This model is approved either